Scott Wiggam

-Scott Wiggam is the state representative for the 1st District of the Ohio House of Representatives.
-He is a Republican.
-The district consists of Wayne County.
+Scott Wiggam is an American politician.
+He was the state representative for the 77th district of the Ohio House of Representatives, as a Republican representing Wayne County.

+On June 14, 2023, Wiggam assaulted a trans rights activist on the grounds of the Ohio Statehouse.
+The activist filed a lawsuit over the incident on June 13, 2024.

 Early life and career

 Wiggam was born and raised in Wilmore, Kentucky.
 Wiggam is a graduate of Asbury University and was a Bible major.
 He has a master's degree in political science from the University of Akron. veteran of the United States Air Force, Wiggam did a four-year active duty tour where he was honored with an Air Force Commendation Medal for meritorious service.

 Wiggam briefly worked as a lobbyist for a Christian organization.
 Wiggam is the State Chair of Ohio for the American Legislative Exchange Council, a corporate funded non-profit that hosts closed-door meetings between global corporations and state politicians to influence legislation.